In response, some 20 UK trade and professional organisations are working together as the Food & Biocides Industry Group (FBIG).

 FBIG has stressed to both UK authorities and the European Commission the need to maintain an adequate range of effective biocides and cleaning agents in order not to compromise food safety through increased microbiological risk.

-The safety and quality of food is paramount to the industry which is working with the UK authorities and participating in discussions with the European Commission to ensure that food safety remains the key driver for any recommendations to set Maximum Residue Levels (MRLs).
+The safety and quality of food is paramount to the industry which is working with the UK authorities and participating in discussions with the European Commission to ensure that food safety remains the key driver for any recommendations to set Maximum Residue Levels (MRLs), or as, FBIG believes, to regulate traces of hygiene biocides and their derivatives under contaminants legislation.

 FBIG is seeking:

-- Recognise Food Business Operators’ need to be able to protect hygiene for public health
+- Recognise FBOs’ need to be able to protect hygiene for public health – achieved

 - Full risk assessment of impacts of biocide regulation review on hygiene including water